 Presentation of timeless truths compared to today’s rampant promotion of mushy relativity and feelings

-A tool for teachers to utilize in much the same manner as I did.
+Tool for teachers to utilize in much the same manner as I did.

-Selection of stories incorporating truth that reads better than good fiction
+Select stories incorporating truth that reads better than good fiction

 Uphold and restore the traditional concepts damaged and under attack by political correctness

-Motivating readers to undertake further educational pursuit
+Motivate readers to undertake further educational pursuit

-Readers to share my stories with family, friends, associates and classes
+Readers to share my stories with family, friends, associates, and classes

-Promotion of reading stories and classics with themes about truth, character, and heroes
+Promote reading stories and classics with themes about truth, character, and heroes

-Providing the readers and hearer with inherent virtue and practical value.
+Provide the readers and hearer with inherent virtue and practical value.

-Concerned over the increasing malaise of victim mentality wed to an entitlements lifestyle, so the focus is on providing an antidote
+Concern over the increasing malaise of victim mentality wed to an entitlements lifestyle, so the focus is on providing an antidote

 I did not invent this storytelling method of instruction; its universal effectiveness was simply confirmed when applied in my many engagements.
-Wise men over the millennia dramatically utilized stories to aid their goals, and their related successes are well recognized.
+Wise men over the millennia dramatically utilized stories to aid their goals and their related successes are well recognized.
 My “teaching-story” continues to evolve as I share these nonfiction portraits in the classroom.
 After they were formalized within “Uncommon Character”, I had a refined tool to aide my storytelling goals of providing quality hero choices and helping build virtuous character in the students, regardless of their circumstances, so they too were better equipped to finish well.